Josiahdataguy/House-Price-Predictor-ML-Model/README.md

 # House-Price-Predictor-ML-Model

-In this project, I collected the data "Housing.CSV" which contains all needed car details and trained a model(Random Forest) then deployed it.
+In this project, I collected the data "Housing.CSV" which contains all needed house details and trained a model(Random Forest) then deployed it.

 ## Steps I Used to develop the model.